 Yes, we cannot go 20 years back and live that time.
 It’s ok.
 We can always carry its essence with us.
 Direct the designer to leave a lot of breathing space in their creative.
-Use fonts that do not look as advanced and unfamiliar as if they belong to 2050.
+Use fonts that do not look as advanced and unfamiliar as if they belong to the year 2050.
 Keep them understandable and pleasant in looks.
 Better refrain from using those highly photoshopped ‘flawless’ images.
 Use faces that may not be the prettiest but carry a person-next-door appeal.
 If we notice, actors in Hindi Film Industry weren’t much of a fitness freak two decades ago.
-However, the glamor world seemed to have flipped now.
+However, the glamor world seemed to have evolved now.
 So, that’s the reason behind choosing realistically good images over unbelievably awesome ones.
-Besides, if there’s an ad film to be made, may we keep the music melodious and basic, have interiors with a home-like appeal and avoid having any corporate touch, if possible.
+Besides, if there’s an ad film to be made, may we keep the music melodious and basic, have interiors with a home-like appeal and avoid having any corporate touch, if possible?

 The quality is always depending on the ingredients.
 Stay updated with the digital technologies and make their best use to reach the largest of the masses.
 But yes, at the same time, I would advise you to never forget adding a bit of nostalgia and retro touch to your creative.